lvladikov/ai-media/README.md

 pip install -r requirements.txt

 # 5. [Optional] Login to Hugging Face (Free); See Gated Models (Optional) section above.
-# Only required if you want to use Gated models like Flux or CogVideoX.
+# Only required if you want to use Gated models like Flux.
-huggingface-cli login
+hf auth login
 # (Paste your Access Token when prompted.
 It is invisible.)
 ```